ismaelyws/themely/README.md

 ### Step 2

+Log into WHM and,

-- Log into WHM and generate an API token (WHM > Development > Manage API Tokens).
+- Generate an API token (*WHM > Development > Manage API Tokens*).
 Name it `Themely` and assign the following priviledges `list-accts`, `create-user-session` & `manage-api-tokens`.
+Themely doesn't require full access, just those 3 priviledges is enough.
-- Add port 3306 to outgoing TCP ports in your firewall settings (WHM > ConfigServer Firewall > Firewall Configuration > All Outgoing TCP Ports).
+- Add port 3306 to outgoing TCP ports in your firewall settings (*WHM > ConfigServer Firewall > Firewall Configuration > All Outgoing TCP Ports*).

 ### Step 3